brucemwalker/gs_tools/README.md

 ### Plug and Play / Discovery
 - view provisioning beacons from booting-up phones
-- return a configuration URL to the phones
+- return a configuration URL to the phones, or not

-[Applies to the GRP26XX Carrier Grade series.
-Could be hacked to support Snom, likely others.]
+Applies to the GRP26XX Carrier Grade series.
+Could be hacked to support Snom, likely others.

 ### Ringtones
 - some reasonably decent recordings of vintage terminals and business phones as alternatives to the factory installed ones.